-Here at Concept Advertising & PR we are always trying to keep ahead of the game by keeping up to date with latest industry news and developments.
+Here at Concept Advertising & PR we are always trying to keep ahead of the game by keeping up to date with latest industry news, website design trends and developments.

 We have collated together a list of website design and development trends to keep an eye out for in 2018 from the subtle to completely different.

 In 2017, website design seemed to be taking a new wave of look and feel with most websites incorporating ‘cards’ with flat looking visuals and material design, led by Google’s Material design guidelines.

 2018 is already shaping up to be taking a different design approach already.
 With Facebook, Twitter and Google rolling back the clock on designs (last seen in 2014) and reintroducing rounded corners in designs and interfaces.

 Although still incorporating the idea of ‘cards’ and material design in their websites, the curved edges are quickly picking up pace and it’s only a matter of time before the curves take over and we’re staring at websites made up of circles and ovals – we hope it doesn’t come to that!

 Websites over the course of 2017 began to look very samey, with web designers and developers taking the lead from popular websites such as Google or Facebook, utilising plenty of ‘white space’ around content and images.